sneakylizard123-4/IP5306_Module/README.md

 ## Usage

-1. Connect a 1S Li-ion/LiPo battery to the JST PH connector.
+1. Connect a 3.7V Li-ion/LiPo battery to the JST PH connector.
-2. Apply power into the USB-C to charge the battery; the LEDs indicate charge state.
+2. Connect the USB-C to charge the battery. the LEDs indicate charge state.
 3. Connect a device to the USB-A port and press the power button to enable the 5V output; short presses cycle the LED fuel gauge and a long press toggles the module on/off.

 | Pin | Function |